infomongo/infomongo.github.io/_posts/2021-02-15-impeachment-fatal-flaw.md

 ## How likely is a conviction?

 * Nixon was messing with the election, and it evolved an actual break-in and illegal wiretapping.
-He would have been impeached, and probably removed, had it gone to a vote.
+He would have been impeached, and probably removed.

 * Clinton was impeached for lying to Congress.
 The closest vote was on the article of obstruction of justice, a 50 – 50 vote.
 No crime was alleged.
 Hilary didn’t even drop him.
 Everyone owes Monica Lewinsky an Apology.
 Sorry, Monica.
 Bill never apologized and America treated you badly.
 Jay Leno owes you a car.